A construction of Frobenius manifolds from stability conditions: Examples

 \subsection{Fixed triangular basis}

-We run the construction above with $\lambda = 1$ and the \emph{fixed} choice of triangular basis $\alpha_i = \sum^n_{r = i} [S_r]$ (i.e. the $i$th basis element $\alpha_i$ is the $i$th row of the upper triangular rank $n$ matrix $\tau_{n, ij} = 1$ for $i \leq j$).
-The tables (Figures \ref{triangularRank2} - \ref{triangularRank4}) give the quivers for which this is a good basis (i.e. the basis underlying a good section) up to rank $4$ and the jet of the corresponding Stokes matrix.
+We run the construction above with $\lambda = 1$ and the \emph{fixed} choice of triangular basis $\alpha_i = \sum^n_{r = i} [S_r]$ (i.e. the $i$th basis element $\alpha_i$ is the $i$th row of the upper triangular rank $n$ matrix given by $\tau_{n, ij} = 1$ for $i \leq j$).
+The tables (Figures \ref{triangularRank2} - \ref{triangularRank4}) list the quivers for which this is a good basis (i.e. the basis underlying a good section) up to rank $4$ together with the jet of the corresponding Stokes matrix.
 In the case of rank $4$ we only list half the solutions, up to reversing all arrows (which acts nontrivially on the Stokes matrix).
 The rank $4$ case contains a free parameter $\kappa = \bra \alpha_1, \alpha_4\ket$ since $\len(\alpha_1 - \alpha_4) = 3$.

 A very useful example of a basis of $\Z^3$ satisfying the conditions of Lemma \ref{vanishingLem} is obtained when $\alpha_i$ corresponds to the $i$th row of

 Setting $\lambda = 1$ we find $\delta_3$ is a good basis precisely for the quivers in Figure \ref{delta3figure}.